joseluissebastia/European-Barrier-Option-Pricing-using-Monte-Carlo---CLI-tool/README.md

 6. Time left to maturity in years: 1
 7. annual volatility (between 0 and 1): 0.25 (25%)
 8. annual risk free rate: 0.04 (4%)

+and we want 10000 simulations with 10000 steps each

 9. number of steps in each simulated path: 10000

-and we want 10000 simulations

 10. number of simulations: 10000

 In order to use the CLI tool, we must cd to the directory that contains the barrier_options.py file.